Air Greenland: 2000s

 Around the turn of the millennium, the airline renewed its aging fleet, retiring several of its S-61 and 206 helicopters and replacing them with Bell 212s and Eurocopter AS350s.

-The company also sacked its CEO Peter Fich, who had proven unable to balance Greenland Home Rule's demands for local Greenlander service with the board's for expanded tourism, lower fares and higher profits.
+At this time, CEO Peter Fich resigned, who had proven unable to balance Greenland Home Rule's demands for local Greenlander service with the board's for expanded tourism, lower fares and higher profits.
 Under his replacement Finn Øelund, Grønlandsfly initially posted a DKK 30 million loss as contractual obligations maintained unprofitable service while a strike ruined the summer tourist season and Post Greenland moved a lucrative mail contract to the Danish-owned Air Alpha Greenland.

-In response, the company successfully pushed back against Greenland Home Rule's large demands, high fees and low subsidies and rebranded itself, anglicising its name to Air Greenland and adopting a new logo and livery on 18 April 2002.
+In response, the company successfully pushed back against Greenland Home Rule's large demands, high fees and low subsidies and rebranded itself, changing its name to Air Greenland and adopting a new logo and livery on 18 April 2002 (previously known as Greenlandair).

 In 2003, Finn Øelund left to head Maersk Air and was replaced as CEO by Flemming Knudson.
 Air Greenland opened a route from Copenhagen to Akureyri in Iceland; the service lasted for six years before finally being deemed unprofitable and ended.
 Also in 2003, SAS abandoned its Greenland service, leading Air Greenland to purchase its second airliner, an Airbus A330-200 named Norsaq.
 (SAS briefly revived the service during the peak season in 2007 before dropping it again in January 2009.)
 Owing to SAS's withdrawal from the market, Air Greenland received its contract with the U.S. Air Force for passenger service to and from Thule Air Base.
 Running from February 2004, the contract was renewed for another five-year period in 2008 despite SAS's brief return to the market.